zackfeldstein/suse-ai-fleet/README.md

 ## Notes on Namespace Handling

-This repository takes advantage of Fleet's automatic namespace creation feature.
-As described in the [Fleet documentation](https://fleet.rancher.io/namespaces):

-> "When deploying a Fleet bundle, the specified namespace will automatically be created if it does not already exist."

 Each chart specifies its target namespace in its own fleet.yaml file:
-- GPU Operator deploys to the `gpu-operator` namespace
+- GPU Operator deploys to the `gpu-operator` namespace (created automatically by Fleet)
-- All SUSE AI applications deploy to the `suse-ai` namespace
+- All SUSE AI applications deploy to the `suse-ai` namespace (must be created manually before deployment)

 ## Troubleshooting

-- If charts fail to deploy due to authentication issues, verify that the `application-collection` secret is correctly configured
+- If charts fail to deploy due to authentication issues, verify that the `application-collection` secret is correctly configured in the `suse-ai` namespace
+- If you see errors like `namespaces "suse-ai" not found`, ensure you've manually created the namespace before deploying
 - For GPU-related issues with Ollama, ensure your nodes have proper NVIDIA drivers installed and the GPU is accessible to the container runtime
 - For GPU Operator issues, check the logs in the gpu-operator namespace
 - Check Fleet logs for any errors during chart deployment